lsst-ts/ts_Dockerfiles/rotator_pxi/README.md

 ## Overview

 This Dockerfile tries to have the similar software environment in the rotator real-time controller.
 The NI PXIe-8840 controller is used.
 The Xenomai dual kernel is installed in the controller.
-The ipipe, EtherCAT, HDF5, googletest, and libyaml are installed as well.
+The ipipe, EtherCAT, HDF5, googletest, libyaml, and gcovr are installed as well.

 ## Difference with the PXI Controller